-The Real Estate Industry Transformation Map (ITM) provides a roadmap for the transformation of the real estate industry to be future-ready.
+The Real Estate Industry Transformation Map (ITM) (PDF,1760KB) provides a roadmap for the transformation of the real estate industry to be future-ready.
 It is one of the 23 roadmaps developed under the Industry Transformation Programme (ITM).

 The government, together with stakeholders from across the entire real estate value chain, collectively developed the Real Estate ITM.
 More than 50 engagement sessions with stakeholders, including property agencies, conveyancing lawyers, valuation firms, facility managers, property developers, and property technology firms, were conducted over a year since the start of 2017.

 The Real Estate ITM focuses on the areas of property transaction services and facilities management*.
 Both areas have been identified as having immense potential for transformation.

 The Real Estate ITM (version 1.0) has achieved the following:

 Find out more about the initiatives under Real Estate ITM (version 1.0) by clicking the links below.

 Since the launch of the Real Estate ITM (version 1.0), the operating environment of the real estate agency industry has evolved, and the industry now faces new challenges brought about by the COVID-19 pandemic.
 On 9 September 2022, CEA launched the Real Estate ITM 2025 under ongoing ITM 2025 efforts led by the Future Economy Council (FEC).

 The vision of the refreshed Real Estate ITM 2025 is a real estate agency industry that is professional, productive and resilient.